Artistic Collaboration With A Purpose: Exploring Art, Music and Performance in Kenya 2024Study Abroad Kenya

 Students participating in this program should be aware of and be prepared for the following:

-- Managing dietary needs with limited available options in the Maasai Mara
+- Managing dietary needs with limited available options in some location

 We are committed to providing an inclusive and accessible learning environment for all our program participants.
 Specific needs for disabilities and/or different functionalities should please be communicated to us during the program preparation phase so that they can be assessed, and wherever possible, the appropriate arrangements may be made to accommodate them ahead of time.